2021 Federal Standard of Excellence

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?

-- ED’s forthcoming Open Data Platform will make Department data easily accessible to the public.
-Data will be machine-readable and searchable by keyword in order to promote easy access to relevant data assets.
+- ED’s new Open Data Platform makes Department data easily accessible to the public.
+Data is machine-readable and searchable by keyword in order to promote easy access to relevant data assets.
 In addition, the ODP features an API so that aggregators and developers can leverage Department data to provide information and tools for families, policy makers, researchers, developers, advocates and other stakeholders.
 ODP will ultimately include listings of non-public, restricted data with links to information on the privacy-protective process for requesting restricted-use access to these data.

 - The National Center for Education Statistics (NCES) provides free online training on using its data tools to analyze data while protecting privacy.
 Distance Learning Dataset Training includes modules on NCES’s data-protective analysis tools, including QuickStats, PowerStats, and TrendStats.
 A full list of NCES data tools is available on their website.

 Common Evidence Standards / What Works Designations

 Did the agency use a common evidence framework, guidelines, or standards to inform its research and funding purposes; did that framework prioritize rigorous research and evaluation methods; and did the agency disseminate and promote the use of evidence-based interventions through a user-friendly tool in FY21?

 6.1 Did the agency have a common evidence framework for research and evaluation purposes?